Rana Sanga: Death and succession

-Sanga was taken away from the battlefield in an unconscious state by his brother-in-law Prithviraj Singh of Amber and Maldeo Rathore of Marwar.
-After regaining consciousness he took an oath to not return to Chittor until he had defeated Babur and conquered Delhi.
-He also stopped wearing a Turban and used to wrap a cloth over his head.
-While he was preparing to wage another war against Babur, he was poisoned by his own nobles who did not want another conflict with Babur.
-He died in Kalpi in January 1528 or on May 20, 1528 and was succeeded by his son Ratan Singh II.
+Sanga was removed unconscious from the battlefield by his brother-in-law, Prithviraj Singh of Amber, and Maldeo Rathore of Marwar.
+After regaining consciousness he took an oath to not return to Chittor until he defeated Babur and conquered Delhi, and stopped wearing a turban.
+Preparing for another war against Babur, he was poisoned by nobles who did not want more conflict.
+He died in Kalpi in January 1528 or on 20 May of that year and was succeeded by his son, Ratan Singh II.

-After Sanga's defeat his vassal Medini Rai was defeated by Babur at Siege of Chanderi and Babur captured the capital of Rai kingdom Chanderi.
-Medini was offered Shamsabad instead of Chanderi as it was historically important in conquering Malwa but Rao refused the offer and chose to die fighting.
-The Rajput women and children committed Self-immolation to save their honour from Babur's army.
-Babur subsequently captured Chanderi following his victory which was earlier ruled by Rai.

-The power vacuum left by Rana Sanga was filled by Rao Maldeo Rathore.
-He took over the role as the leading Rajput king and dominated the time period through his increased use of horsemen.
+After Sanga's defeat, his vassal Medini Rai was defeated by Babur at Chanderi and Babur captured the Rai capital.
+Rai refused an offer of Shamsabad instead of Chanderi, and chose to die fighting.
+The Rajput women and children immolated themselves to save their honour from Babur's army.
+Babur captured Chanderi, earlier ruled by Rai, after his victory.
+The power vacuum left by Sanga was filled by Rao Maldeo Rathore, who took over the role of leading Rajput king and dominated the era with his increased use of cavalry.